BioComputingUP/elastic-slurm-in-openstack/README.md

-# Slurm Cluster in Openstack Cloud
+# Slurm Cluster in OpenStack Cloud
-These ansible playbooks create and manage a dynamically allocated slurm cluster in an Openstack cloud.
+These ansible playbooks create and manage a dynamically allocated slurm cluster in an OpenStack cloud.
 The cluster is based on CentOS 8 and [OpenHPC 2.x](https://openhpc.community/downloads/).
 Slurm configurations are based on the work contained in (https://github.com/XSEDE/CRI_Jetstream_Cluster).

 # Systems Requirements
-1. Access to an Openstack cloud such as [Red Cloud](https://redcloud.cac.cornell.edu) at [Cornell University Center for Advanced Computing](https://www.cac.cornell.edu)
+1. Access to an OpenStack cloud such as [Red Cloud](https://redcloud.cac.cornell.edu) at [Cornell University Center for Advanced Computing](https://www.cac.cornell.edu)
-1. [`openrc` file](https://www.cac.cornell.edu/wiki/index.php?title=OpenStack_CLI#Download_OpenStack_RC_File) containing credentials for accessing Openstack cloud.
+1. [`openrc` file](https://www.cac.cornell.edu/wiki/index.php?title=OpenStack_CLI#Download_OpenStack_RC_File) containing credentials for accessing OpenStack cloud.
 1. A computer with python 3.6 or later installed.
 1. Clone this repo to your computer.